n9ire/tennis-ai/README.md

 **Definition**
 - The Elo rating system is used to measure a player’s relative skill level by updating their rating after each match based on the opponent’s strength and the match result.
 It provides a dynamic way to estimate how likely a player is to win against another.

+**Why was this implemented with the models (more specifically the XGBoost model)**
+- An Elo rating system improves an XGBoost model’s accuracy by encoding a player’s latent skill into a single, noise-resistant feature that reflects long-term performance better than raw rankings or stats.
+When computed pre-match and combined with surface-specific Elo, it gives XGBoost a strong, leakage-free signal that significantly improves generalization on future matches.

 **How it work's**
 - Elo estimates the expected outcome between two players based on their ratings: